oroinc/documentation/user/back-office/products/price-attributes/index.rst

 #.
 Click **Create Price Attribute**.
 The following page opens:

 #.
-Type in the price attribute name (that is used as a UI label) and the field name that is used in the code and in the database to refer to the price attribute container.
+Type in the price attribute name (used as a UI label) and the field name used in the code and database to refer to the price attribute container.

 #.
 Select the currencies that are supported for this price attribute: